enochian/enochian.github.io/_posts/2015-7-11-vision-voice.md

 <center><img src="https://upload.wikimedia.org/wikipedia/commons/thumb/6/61/Enochian_alphabet.png/550px-Enochian_alphabet.png"></center>

+From Dee's diaries (quoted from Eshelman, not Skinner):

+*But Coronzon[sic] (for so is the name of that mighty devil), envying man's felicity, and perceiving that the substance of man's lesser part was frail and unperfect in respect to his purer essence, began to assail man, and so prevailed.*

-This demon—representing the final chaos of the mind—was evoked into a triangle using the medium of pigeon blood (three pigeons were sacrificed), in operating procedures taken from the *Göetia* or *Lesser Key of Solomon*—Kelley had been rebuked by the Angels for his prior work with Göetia.
+This demon—representing the final chaos of the mind or the reason/discursive ego itself incorrectly attempting to usurp the throne of God or pure, trans-linguistic, transpersonal spiritual intuition ("knowledge is a false crown [i.e. is not Kether though may appear to be to one who has not overcome their ego]")—was evoked into a triangle using the medium of pigeon blood (three pigeons were sacrificed), in operating procedures taken from the *Göetia* or *Lesser Key of Solomon*—Kelley had been rebuked by the Angels for his prior work with Göetia.
 Neuberg worked as the operator while Crowley himself stood in the triangle, perhaps hoping Neuberg would "exorcise" the Choronzom complex from him totally.
 Crowley was possessed, broke the circle and attacked Neuberg; Neuberg banished the demon back to the triangle by vibrating the Qabalistic names of God and striking Crowley with his magical dagger.
 The demon returned to the triangle where it continued to psychologically attack Neuberg until the "energy" in the spilled pigeon blood was depleted.
 Crowley wrote the name of BABALON in the sand with his ring, and emerged from his possession trance.
 The ordeal lasted two hours.

 Beyond ZAX, the character of the Aethyrs changed.
 Crowley notes that the original text of the 19th Call reads, at face value, as curse: